Wilfred/Minimal-scheme/README.md

 * Type checking doesn't handle lists yet (so `(+ (quote x) (quote x))` and `(number? (quote x))` crash)
 * The environment isn't wiped after each test
+* Using None as the empty list means that we cannot call len() on any list
+* Cannot nest defines